 The default line length is 32 but can be adjusted as needed.

-Back at the Videolinq dashboard, click on the "Encoder" tab and copy the RTMP path and stream key to your RTMP encoder.
+Back at the Videolinq dashboard, click on the "Encoder" tab copy the RTMP path, and streamkey to your RTMP encoder.
 Start your RTMP encoder.
 The video will show in the preview player.
 Push "Go Live".

 Ask your stenograph operator to send captions data to the StreamText service.
 Start the StreamText event.
-Go back to the Videolinq channel preview player and confirm you see an CC icon in the upper right corner.
+Go back to the Videolinq channel preview player and confirm you see a CC icon in the upper right corner.
 Enable captions to see them on the preview player.

-Video with closed captioning is now available in the channel.
+Video with closed captioning is now available on the channel.
 Create a player to embed on your website, or add destinations to send video + closed captioning to supported social media platforms and 3rd party streaming service providers.
 Video with closed captioning will be displayed on supported platforms and services.
 Viewers will be able to enable/disable closed captioning on their players.